I'll call it for 25, but you just put it in there right after number 24.

 No.

-Well, you know, uh unfortunately I think you're right, and I I don't like to think in terms of you being right in that regard.
+And I don't like to think in terms of you being right in that regard.

-Well, what do you want to want to see Obama you you hope he comes alive and then what?
+You hope he comes alive and then what?

-No, it would just be nice, uh, first of all, for the Republicans if Hillary does get the nomination.
+No, it would just be nice, first of all, for the Republicans if Hillary does get the nomination.

-You're you are perceptive, but you don't know it.
+You are perceptive, but you don't know it.

 This is why you need me to explain to you how perceptive you are.

-You let's let's take your points.
+Let's take your points.

-It's been running this way since 1992.
+It's been running this way since 1992, actually from the late 80s.

-And it hadn't blown up on them.
+And it hadn't blown up on him.

 So last night we had Russert with some pretty penetrating questions.

-is upset with him.
+Hillary Inc. is upset with him.

-The others didn't jam in there and and try to make ground, but the press, this is where your perception comes in.
+The others didn't jam in there and try to make ground.

 The press gets very bored.